Vermont

 FTC Act Section 5

 The Federal Trade Commission enforces prohibitions against unfair or deceptive practices, including data privacy violations.
-The FTC has increasingly pursued enforcement actions against companies that mishandle consumer data, providing a federal backstop in states like Vermont that lack comprehensive privacy statutes.
+The FTC has pursued enforcement actions against companies that mishandle consumer data, providing a federal backstop in states like Vermont that lack comprehensive privacy statutes.

 How Vermont Compares to Other States